New to Self-Reg? Or looking for a refresh? You’re in the right place!

 - REFLECT: enhance stress awareness.

 - RESTORE: develop personalized strategies to promote resilience and restoration.

 Shanker Self-Reg® is a valuable and accessible framework for children, youth, and adults as well as people who care about and work with them.
-Educators and mental health professionals from across Canada and around the world are using Self-Reg to address behavioural, emotional and social problems and improve learning outcomes for all students.
+Educators, parents and mental health professionals from across Canada and around the world are using Self-Reg to address behavioural, emotional and social problems and improve learning outcomes for all students.

 A handy visual summarizing Shanker Self-Reg® at a glance.
 This free printable covers the 5 Steps (Reframe, Recognize, Reduce, Reflect & Restore) and 5 Domains (Biological, Emotion, Cognitive, Social & Prosocial) at a glance.

 with Stuart Shanker